By Jerry Bowyer, Crosswalk.com

 Over the course of September, Netflix has underperformed the NASDAQ.
 As of this writing, Netflix’ stock has declined at the rate of -12.36% from September 1st, approximately when this controversy began.
 Over the same period, the NASDAQ 100 has declined by only a rate of -9.96%.
 Of course, stock market prices are determined by a wide variety of factors and subject to variation, but Netflix’ underperformance has coincided with a major controversy for the company.
 As such, Netflix’ leadership would be unwise to completely disregard this signal from the markets.

 Furthermore, Netflix is facing substantial risk from both state and federal government.
 Four state attorneys general have demanded the film Cuties be removed from Netflix’ catalogue.
-Three sitting U.S. Senators have asked Netflix directly to explain their marketing of the film.
+Three sitting U.S. Senators have asked Netflix directly for an explanation as to how a film could be advertised in a way that implicitly valorizes erotic dancing by children as a method of liberation from the burden of traditional family values.

-I believe that these actions are morally unconscionable and may have raised investment risk, and I ask that you use the leverage at your disposal as an investment fund to encourage change at Netflix.
+Netflix should immediately take steps to rectify the damage it has incurred and ensure something like this does not occur again.
 For starters, Netflix should consider instituting a program promoting viewpoint diversity at the company.
 Netflix has programs devoted to encouraging diversity in gender, race, and sexuality, but has no programs to ensure diversity of values, ideology, and political viewpoint among its employees.
 At Netflix’ annual shareholder meeting, the board lobbied against the passage of a resolution designed to do just that.

 This resolution merely asked Netflix to produce a report about the potential risks of omitting viewpoint and ideology from its Equal Employment Opportunity policy, but at the urging of the Board of Directors, it failed to pass.
-Perhaps Netflix would not be in the situation it finds itself in now if it had taken its shareholder’s legitimate concerns about viewpoint diversity and ideological suppression seriously.
+Perhaps Netflix would not be in the situation it finds itself in now if it had taken its shareholders' legitimate concerns about viewpoint diversity and ideological suppression seriously.
 How is it that the Cuties poster and description generated a national controversy, but raised no red flags inside the company?
 This failure betrays a deep-seated ideological monoculture at our company.
 Netflix publicly apologized for its poster and description, removed the offensive material, and posted a video with the director as an act of damage control.
-They have acknowledged publicly that their marketing of the film was inappropriate, yet there has been no indication that Netflix is doing anything to change the culture that produced this scandal.
-Is Netflix truly so insular that it could not have anticipated this backlash?
-Perhaps individuals who are sympathetic to a “conservative family’s traditions” would have been more likely to object to a promotion campaign that trashes those traditions.
-This is exactly the sort of thing that Netflix’ investors should be encouraging.
-The root causes of the Cuties scandal are not merely matters of internal concern at the company – Netflix’ failures have the potential to affect the bottom line of their investors.
+You have acknowledged publicly that your marketing of the film was inappropriate, yet there has been no indication that Netflix is doing anything to change the culture that produced this scandal.
+Is Netflix truly so insular that you could not have anticipated this backlash?
+Perhaps individuals who are sympathetic to a “conservative family’s traditions” would have been more likely to object to a promotional campaign that trashes those traditions.

 A problem this significant demands a serious process of self-examination by the company, one that originates from the Board level, not the management team which dropped the ball.
-It should include not be just the issues mentioned above regarding the well-known tech company cultural bubble, but also the moral and cultural risks associated with morally debased content, especially that which involves children and teens.
+It should include not just the issues mentioned above regarding the well-known tech company cultural bubble, but also the moral and cultural risks associated with morally debased content, especially that which involves children and teens.
+If the Board does not initiate such a review, perhaps shareholders should via resolution.
+This letter is not intended as mere confrontation for its own sake, but rather to alert corporate leadership to the very legitimate concerns I and other shareholders have.
+I am not an activist attempting to draw Netflix into disrepute.
+As a shareholder, I am a partial owner of Netflix, and I have a vested interest in its success.
+When things go poorly for the company, they go poorly for its shareholders, and when things go well for the company, things go well for its shareholders.
+All I ask is that when shareholders sincerely express concerns about their investments, leadership listens.

-Under normal circumstances, the matter of a single film’s poster and description would be too trivial to be of concern to the bulk of investors.
-But in this case, the marketing was so egregious that Netflix has incurred risks substantial enough to warrant significant concern among those with a vested interest in Netflix’ success.
-Beyond the financial costs to investors, which may be considerable, there is a moral cost that must be given serious consideration.
+Under normal circumstances, the matter of a single film’s poster and description would be too trivial to be of concern to the bulk of investors in Netflix.
+But in this case, the marketing was so egregious that Netflix has incurred risks substantial enough to warrant significant investor concern.
+Beyond the financial costs to the shareholder, which may be considerable, there is a moral cost that must be given serious consideration.
 At least one Senator has raised the possibility that, through its promotion of Cuties, Netflix was complicit in the production of child pornography.
-This is a very grave matter, one which merits engagement by both shareholders and investment funds.
-In the interest of both morality and the financial success of investors, I ask that you engage with Netflix directly on behalf of your investors and alert them to my concerns.
+This is a very grave matter.
+I urge those in Netflix’ leadership, perhaps who would prefer this controversy be forgotten and not dealt with directly, to consider the warning found in Matthew 18:6 concerning millstones and those who cause young children to stumble.